Hacker0x01/docs.hackerone.com/docs/hackers/api-token.md

 ![api token page](./images/api-token-1.png)

-3. Click **Generate API Token** to generate a new token.
-   a.
-This will revoke any previously generated token
+3. Click **Generate API Token** to generate a new token (This will revoke any previously generated token)
-   b.
-The token will only be shown once, so make sure to store it well
+4. The token will only be shown once, so make sure to store it well

 ![api token generated display](./images/api-token-2.png)